Meet Our Team

 David has been a clinical social worker for over 25 years having provided in-home counseling services to older adults and persons with physical disabilities.
 David specializes in coping with depression, anxiety, grief and loss, chronic health issues, pain, and memory loss.
 David’s extensive professional history is all-inclusive to various communities and includes working with matters related to sexuality, gender, and substance use.
 Having lived previously in Metro-Detroit Michigan, David has experience providing support and guidance to both rural and urban communities.

 Val has 25 years of combined work in the area of Social Services and Clinical Social Work.
 The early years consisted of work with at-risk first birth parents with the Relief Nursery in Eugene and Lifeworks NW in Portland.
 She worked in Portland for the 13 years in hospitals, and most recently a large outpatient clinic providing counseling.
-As a clinician, she has expertise in the areas of trauma, stress, depression, anxiety, life transitions, pregnancy, postpartum, couples, chronic pain, LGBTQ, geriatric mental health, grief and loss, end of life planning, nutrition, movement, caregiver compassion fatigue.
+As a clinician, she has expertise in the areas of trauma, stress, life transitions, pregnancy, postpartum, chronic pain, LGBTQ, geriatric mental health, grief and loss, end of life planning, nutrition, movement, caregiver compassion fatigue.

-Val uses Attachment Theory, Mindfulness Practices, Family Systems, Cognitive Behavior Theory, Solution Focused, Feminist Theory, and practices a Trauma Informed Approach.
+Val uses Attachment Theory, Mindfulness Practices, Family Systems, Cognitive Behavior Theory, Solution Focused, Feminist Theory, EMDR, and practices a Trauma Informed Approach.
 She has taught Diabetes Education and Weight Loss Classes, and brings this knowledge into her clinical practice.

 Val is a mother, and grandmother of four beautiful children.
 She is a Certified Nia Technique Moving to Heal Instructor, Yoga Instructor and Professional Photographer.
 Val loves gardening, swimming in lakes and rivers, hiking, biking, and time with friends and family.